Fasill/chatBot/README.md

 Welcome to the Chatbot mobile app repository.
 This project contains a Flutter-based mobile application that connects directly to a generative AI API.
 Optionally, it can use a backend API for extended functionality.

 ## Features
-- Direct interaction with the generative AI API.
+- Direct interaction with backend api.
 - Firebase integration for database functionality.
 - Optional backend API integration for extended features.